baijum/selenium-python/source/waits.rst

 Waits
 -----

-These days most of the web apps are using AJAX techniques.
+These days, most of the web apps are using AJAX techniques.
 When a page is loaded by the browser, the elements within that page may load at different time intervals.
 This makes locating elements difficult: if an element is not yet present in the DOM, a locate function will raise